2024 Instructors

 Other Fiddle Instructors

-Fiddle classes will also be taught by Adam Hurt & others TBA.
-Check out the 2024 SBC Online Schedule when it comes out for their class topics.
+Fiddle classes will also be taught by Joseph Decosimo & Adam Hurt.
+Check out the 2025 SBC Online Schedule when it comes out for their class topics.

 Other Guitar Instructors